cpualei/cpualei/README.md

 <h1>Welcome to my Github.
 My name is Caitlin!</h1>

-I am from Maui, Hawaii - Living in San Diego, California.
+Maui, HI ➡️ San Diego, CA

-App Academy SWE bootcamp - Jan 2022 to Jul 2022
+Graduate of the App Academy SWE bootcamp - Jan '22 to Jul '22

 📫 Please feel free to contact me at: cbuenlucas@gmail.com